Alexa Graham, Digital Services Leader on Influential Women

 AI should be viewed as a tool that helps reduce pressure on teams such as automating repetitive tasks or others methods for efficiency.
 At the end of the day, we're still relying on people to build relationships, make connections, and most importantly, think critically.
 Those human elements can't be replaced.

 That's why it's so important to invest in our people and make sure their cups stay full.
 Technology can help us work smarter, but people are what make organizations successful.
-I encourage others to stay curious about AI and use it as a tool to stay current with industry trends and emerging opportunities.
-The most exciting innovations often come from being willing to think differently, be creative, take risks, and explore new possibilities.
+I encourage others to stay curious about AI and use it as a tool to stay current with industry trends and emerging opportunities, but people are irreplaceable.

 05What values are most important to you in your work and personal life?

 Having empathy and compassion is incredibly important to me, and that applies in both my career and personal life.
 I also believe in looking for ways to stay curious in any situation.
 When there's a disagreement, if you have the mindset that you're asking out of curiosity and you're seeking to understand, it lowers those barriers of defensiveness from rising.
-I value having the ability to really hear people, because they might be saying one thing, but if you are really listening, you might hear there's something else behind what they're telling you.
-That can help you determine the root cause of the frustration.
+I value the ability to really hear people because they might be saying one thing, but if you're truly listening, you may hear that there's something else behind what they're telling you.
+That can help you get to the root cause of their frustration.
 It goes back to asking with curiosity and understanding why they're frustrated, and then working through it together.
 Because this is a partnership.
-We're in this together and we're gonna fix this together.
+We're in this together, and we're going to fix it together.

 Join Influential Women and start making an impact.
 Register now.